bpmct/team-env/README.md

 Or your Coder deployment:

+1. Navigate to your Coder deployment
 1. Ensure you've added the image from DockerHub to Coder: `bencdr/bookshop-monorepo:latest`
-1. Navigate to your Coder deployment
+1. Ensure "Workspace Templates" are turned on under Manage -> Admin.
-1. New Workspace > From template
+1. Create New Workspace -> From Template
     ```text
     Repository URL: https://github.com/bpmct/team-env
     Branch: main